All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Neuroinflammation and Neuroprotection

 If neuroinflammation contributes to ADHD symptoms in a subset of patients, the anti-inflammatory actions of semaglutide could theoretically offer some benefit.
-However, this hypothesis has not been tested in clinical settings.
+But this hypothesis hasn't been tested in clinical settings.

 Weight Loss and ADHD Symptom Overlap